Home » UXO Services » UXO Surveys

 Take advantage of the latest Drone / Aerial UXO Survey technology to detect for shallow-buried items of explosive ordnance.

-1st Line Defence conducting a Non-intrusive UXO Survey on a brownfield site
+1st Line Defence's Intrusive UXO Survey rig operating on a construction site in Central London

 Intrusive UXO Survey